Poowd/ClassKode/README.md

     -   ARCHIVE ( HIDDEN BUT NOT DELETED ENTRIES )
     -   PENDING ( THIS WILL BE SET UPON REQUEST FROM LOWER USER LEVEL ( SPECIAL PERMISSION FOR COACHES ) )

+### LOG ENTRY 5 - 20/06/2024

+1. FIXES FROM THE DATABASE DESIGN AND ATTRIBUTES INCLUING THE NORMALIZATION.
+2. FIX VALIDATION FOR UI AND FORM CHECKING, ADDED A DUPLICATE, CODEID, CODE, ETC.
+3. ADDED MODAL COMPONENT AND MODAL HOOK.
+GENERAL DESIGN.
+4. FINALIZE THE FORMS FOR THE COACH:
+  -   CREATE
+  -   UPDATE
+  -   ARCHIVE + MODAL CONFIRMATION
+5. CHANGES BUTTON COLORS ACCORDING TO THE PURPOSE.
+6. UPDATE DATABASE TABLE RELATIONSHIPS.

 ## SYSTEM MANUAL FOR WEB-APPLICATION DEVELOPMENT ( SMWD )

 ### SYSTEM SETUP FOR WEB-APPLICATION DEVELOPMENT